 It’s easy to be attracted to the ‘bright lights’ but a big part of athletics is being happy within yourself and happy with your set-up.
-Leeds is sporty city where you’re constantly surrounded by world class athletes from a range of sports.
+Leeds is a sporty city where you’re constantly surrounded by world-class athletes from a range of sports.

 Building a team

 Competitive sport has developed significantly over the years, and this is often reflected in the teams that support athletes.

 Knowing this, the next step was to build a multidisciplinary team around me and luckily there are several people on my doorstep who all chip in.

 Andy Henderson, Leeds coach – Plays a critical role and he oversees all my training, that I discussed in my strength and conditioning article here.

 Alison Rose, physio – I have seen Alison weekly since I have been in Leeds.
 I have had several complex issues over the years and without her, I wouldn’t have achieved all that I have.

 Ian Mitchell, massage therapist and runner – Ian has taught me every route I know!

 Dane Mitchell, strength and conditioning – Leads my gym-based program.
 More about the work I do with Dane can be found here.